-Born into a musical family, singer/songwriter/actor Mayf Nutter (born Mayfred Nutter Adamson) first appeared on radio at age 12.
-Just out of high school, Mayf was the guitarist for Rock ’n’ Roll Hall of Fame member Del Shannon.
-Later, he was the leader and front man for The New Christy Minstrels (whose alumni includes Kenny Rogers and Kim Carnes).
+Born into a musical family, singer/songwriter/actor Mayf Nutter (born Mayfred Nutter Adamson) has had a long and varied career that includes songwriting, recording and acting.
+He first appeared on radio at age 6 and, while in school, played music and hosted his own music show on a local TV station.
+His extensive resume includes being the guitarist for Rock ’n’ Roll Hall of Fame Member Del Shannon, and leader of The New Christy Minstrels (whose alumni includes Kenny Rogers and Kim Carnes).

 During the early ’70s, Nutter guested on Buck Owens’s TV Ranch 56 times.
-He also appeared on television shows like The Waltons, Falcon Crest, Knots Landing and The Fall Guy.
-Nutter played three different characters on Days of Our Lives, won a “Best Actor” award for the TV series Lone Star Bar, narrated a few Disney films, and starred opposite James Stewart in the CBS-TV Series Hawkins on Murder.
+His song “Simpson Creek” – about a creek near his home in Bridgeport that had become polluted from mine runoff – is considered one of the first environmental recordings.
+He also appeared on television shows like The Waltons, Falcon Crest, Knots Landing and The Fall Guy, and won a “Best Actor” award for the TV series Lone Star Bar.

-Throughout the ’70s, he charted songs on a number of major labels.
-Occasionally, Nutter returned to Wheeling to participate in the Wheeling Jamboree’s “Jamboree in the Hills” and, in 1978, penned its theme song.
-In 1982, Nutter became the first American country performer to appear on Chinese television.
+Nutter came back to WV regularly to perform in the Wheeling Jamboree’s “Jamboree in the Hills” and, in 1978, penned its theme song.

-Mayf was the youngest honoree in the Nashville Country Music Hall of Fame, Walkway of Stars, and is a member of the Rockabilly Hall of Fame.
+Nutter was the youngest honoree in the Nashville Country Music Hall of Fame Walkway of Stars, and is a member of the Rockabilly Hall of Fame.
 On its opening day, The Bakersfield County Music Museum inducted Mayf Nutter and Buck Owens as its first honorees.